 The Duke remained by his wife’s side for decades to come.
 Despite few moments of public affection between the two, a touching moment took place in Taunton in 1987 when The Duke encouraged a young boy to give flowers to his wife.

 Traditionally royal marriages were for strategic reasons.
-They were used to build alliances between countries but the prince and princess's was a love story.
+They were used to build alliances between countries but the Queen and Prince Phillip's marriage was a love story.